Chapter 4: Construction Details, Section 73: Concrete Curbs and Sidewalks

 - They have the specified full depth.

 - They are placed to the lines and grades shown on the control stakes.
 Also, verify that correction adjustments of any unsightly changes in vertical or horizontal alignment are made.
 Adjustment from staked grades is sometimes necessary near joints with existing curbs or sidewalks provided dimensions and slope requirements are achieved.
-In some limited instances, constraints may prevent strict compliance in the conforming area, for example, areas joining new curb ramp landings to existing sidewalks.
+In some limited instances, constraints may prevent strict compliance in the conforming area, for example, areas that join new curb ramp landings to existing sidewalks.
 In these instances, the conforming area is to meet ADA requirements to the extent practical within the scope of the project.

 - Verify that gutters will drain.
 When new curbs are to be joined with existing facilities, check the existing elevations against the planned grades.